|

 Companion gardening near your rhubarb plant is an easy process that can help keep the soil in good condition, protect against insects, and even increase the production of both companion crops.

-Personally, I have always planted strawberries under my rhubarb plants because it always seemed like such a natural pairing.
+I have always planted strawberries under my rhubarb plants because it always seemed like such a natural pairing.
 They also seem to ripen around the same time, making harvesting easier.
-So I call it my strawberry rhubarb pie patch.
+So, I call it my strawberry rhubarb pie patch.

 Have you had success with companion planting?
-Have you tried companion planting, and it didn’t quite work for you?
-Could you drop a comment below and let us know?
+Have you tried companion planting, which didn’t quite work for you?
+Drop a comment below and let us know!

 We have so much more vegetable gardening information for you to check out: